(1) The directors of each of the merging companies must draw up and adopt a report.

 (2) The report must consist of—

-(a) the statement required by section 897 (statement explaining effect of compromise or arrangement), and
+[(a) the required statement explaining the effect of the compromise or arrangement,] and

 (b) insofar as that statement does not deal with the following matters, a further statement—

 (i) setting out the legal and economic grounds for the draft terms, and in particular for the share exchange ratio, and

 (ii) specifying any special valuation difficulties.

 [(2A) In subsection (2) “the required statement explaining the effect of the compromise or arrangement” means—

 (a) in a case where a meeting is summoned